 1240 Bay St., Yorkville

 Tucked under Yorkville’s Bay Street subway station in a narrow, unassuming storefront, Brothers Wine Bar has quickly become known for elevated dinner fare and a really great wine selection.
-Inside, you’ll find a few tables (which, despite the small space, are quite comfortable), and a counter that runs through the length of the restaurant.
-Cozy and fairly low-key despite the gourmet nature of the food, expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things.
+Inside, you’ll find a few tables (which, despite the small space, are quite comfortable) and a counter that runs through the length of the restaurant.
+It's cozy and fairly low-key despite the gourmet nature of the food.
+Expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things.

 878 Bloor St. W., Bloorcourt

 Comfortable and unpretentious, Civil Liberties is a great place for cocktails that insists it’s not a cocktail bar: There isn’t a cocktail menu, so you have to rely on your bartender to listen to what you like and create something you’ll enjoy on the spot.
-They have some snacking options, but if you’re hungry, opt for what they call a “Toasty,” which is actually just a really good grilled cheese.
+There are some snacking options, but if you’re hungry, opt for what they call a Toasty, which is actually just a really good grilled cheese.

 838 College St., Little Italy

 Adorned with sleek, geometric shelving and lots of carefully placed indoor plants, Pray Tell is a charming and casual cocktail spot—and unlike its beloved nearby sister bar, Track & Field, it’s light-filled and fairly quiet in comparison.
-While it makes sense to go for the cocktails alone (they riff on classics as well as feature more inventive ones like a floral pisco sour with passion fruit and rose-infused Cointreau), there's a full dinner menu plus plenty of snacks depending on what kind of night you want to get after.
+While it makes sense to go for the cocktails alone (there are riffs on classics as well as more inventive creations like a floral Pisco sour with passion fruit and rose-infused Cointreau), there's a full dinner menu plus plenty of snacks depending on what kind of night you want to get after.

 607 College St., Little Italy

-Although it’s a relative newcomer to the neighborhood, leather booths, wood floors, and painted white brick walls make The Walton feel like a cozy, quiet bar and café that’s been around for decades.
-In the mornings, WiFi, espresso, and pastries make it an inviting place to perch and work; in the afternoons and into the evenings, take advantage of the lovely outdoor patio in the back (weather permitting) with a cocktail.
+Although it’s a relative newcomer to the neighborhood, with its leather booths, wood floors, and white-painted brick walls, the Walton feels like a cozy, quiet bar and café that’s been around for decades.
+In the mornings, Wi-Fi, espresso, and pastries make it an inviting place to perch and work; in the afternoons and into the evenings, take advantage of the lovely outdoor patio in the back (weather permitting) with a cocktail.